yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

 There are [another types](https://www.postgresql.org/docs/11/sql-grant.html) of object to granting permission, for example, SEQUENCE, FUNCTIONS, DOMAIN, etc

 ### In Roles
-Also you can grant permission from `role/user` to another `role/user` and the
+You also can grant permission from `role/user` to another `role/user`:

 ```
 --grant readonly_roles role permission to user1